Why Are Your Toenails Falling Off? Causes, Treatment & When to See a Podiatrist

 5. Bacterial Infection

-A bacterial infection around the nail fold (paronychia) may cause significant swelling, pain and pus.
-The inflammation can lift the nail until the toenail comes off.
+A bacterial infection around the nail fold (paronychia) causes swelling, pain and sometimes pus.
+The inflammation can lift the nail until it detaches.
+This needs prompt treatment to prevent the infection from spreading.

 6. Repeated Moisture Exposure